 Dr. Gamber and Dr. Peteya provide a wide variety of surgical procedures.
-From routine surgeries such as spaying and neutering and mass (tumor) removals to more advanced procedures such as orthopedic surgery, we make every effort to ensure that your pet receives the best care.
+From routine surgeries such as spaying, neutering, and mass (tumor) removals to more advanced procedures such as orthopedic surgery, we make every effort to ensure that your pet receives the best care.

 Every pet that is anesthetized has pre anesthetic blood-work performed to ensure that no underlying issues are present to place your pet at risk.
 Our veterinary team is focused on the safety of your pet, the best pain management protocol, and the latest advances in anesthesia monitoring.